phatMT97/deeplearning-subtitle-translate/README.md

 1. Open the lecture video on Coursera or Deeplearning.ai

+2. Open extension then click "Translate Subtitles" button

-2. Find the icon 🌐 in the upper right corner of the video player
+3. Find the icon 🌐 in the upper right corner of the video player

-3. Click on the icon to enable/disable the translation function
+4. Click on the icon to enable/disable the translation function

-4. The subtitles will be automatically translated into Vietnamese
+5. The subtitles will be automatically translated

 ## Subtitle Font Size Option